I played the 'Kings Dilemma' in which the prestigious aristocrats who support the king fight for power while helping political decisions.

 There are 4 cards inside.
 The top is the story card and the bottom three are the dilemma cards.

-After reading the story card, check the symbol mark on the upper right of the surface and place it on the kingdom board where the same mark is written.
+After reading the story card, check the symbol mark on the upper right of the surface and place it on the Kingdom board where the same mark is written.

 When the king is enthroned and the council is complete, politics begins.
 Just draw the bottom card from the dilemma deck and read the agenda on the surface.
-This time, the agenda is 'A slave woman brought by a frontier merchant may know where the legendary item' Golden Map 'is.
+This time, the agenda is 'The slave woman brought by a frontier merchant may know where the legendary item' Golden Map 'is.
 Should this slave be released?'

 The balance at the bottom of the Kingdom board has a red circle 'opposite' and a blue circle 'agree'.
 Place the result markers on these red and blue circles as marked on the dilemma card.
 For example, in the following cases, 'If' Opposition 'is passed, economic power will be added, but if' Agree 'is passed, economic power will be deducted, and one chronicle sticker with a negative effect will be attached.
 It means that.
 Also, place three small power tokens in the center of the balance.